Climate Advocates Discuss the IPCC 6th Assessment Report’s Impact on NZ

 What if the temperature increase exceeds 3°C?

-If temperatures rise to reach over 3°C, all glaciers will melt in New Zealand (page 2160), along with three quarters around the world, there will be 39 to 50 per cent fewer “frost days” (page 3194), “Agricultural and ecological” droughts will be more common (page 3196), landslides will be more likely in the South Island and eastern half of the North Island due to “total precipitation rates, precipitation intensity, mountain permafrost thaw rates, glacier retreat and air temperature” (page 3195) and there will be a “continuing reduction in snowfall during the 21st century” (page 3198).
+Suppose temperatures rise to over 3°C. In that case, all glaciers will melt in New Zealand (page 2160), along with three quarters around the world, there will be 39 to 50 per cent fewer “frost days” (page 3194), “Agricultural and ecological” droughts will be more common (page 3196), landslides will be more likely in the South Island and eastern half of the North Island due to “total precipitation rates, precipitation intensity, mountain permafrost thaw rates, glacier retreat and air temperature” (page 3195).
+There will be a “continuing reduction in snowfall during the 21st century” (page 3198).

-From 2030, areas below 1500m will likely go without snow for entire years.
+From 2030, areas below 1500m will likely go without snow for years.

 “As mean sea-level rise is projected to continue for at least several more centuries, there is very high confidence that this will lead to large increases in the frequency of extreme sea-level events in Australia and New Zealand” (page 3518).

-New Zealand cities will be more vulnerable because it hosts 90 per cent of their population.
-Given these stark climate projections, the government’s reduction plan will become crucially important to deliver results.
+New Zealand cities will be more vulnerable because they host 90 per cent of the population.
+Given these stark climate projections, the government’s reduction plan will become crucial to deliver results.

-Nick Cradock-Henry, a scientist at Landcare Research, says that drought will become the nation’s most costly threat that will have further social and economic implications for rural communities and will require farmers to adapt as well as cut their emissions (Satherly, 2021).
+Nick Cradock-Henry, a scientist at Landcare Research, says that drought will become the nation’s most costly threat.
+This threat will have further social and economic implications for rural communities and will require farmers to adapt and cut their emissions (Satherly, 2021).

-He says that mitigation alone will not be sufficient to address the climate crises but will need climate adaptation.
-“Adaptation will require strategic and even radical adjustments to practices, processes, capital, and infrastructure in response to climate change, and must begin now”, he adds.
+He says that mitigation alone will not be sufficient to address the climate crises; instead, climate adaptation will be needed.
+“Adaptation will require strategic and even radical adjustments to practices, processes, capital, and infrastructure in response to climate change, and must begin now,” he adds.

-Lauren Vargo, a research fellow at Victoria University’s Antarctic Research Centre, said that the climate changes in New Zealand would impact water resources, hydropower, tourism and increases in ocean warming will impact the country’s seafood resources, the article says.
+Lauren Vargo, a research fellow at Victoria University’s Antarctic Research Centre, said that climate changes in New Zealand would impact water resources, hydropower, and tourism, and increases in ocean warming will impact the country’s seafood resources.

 A 2-page regional fact sheet that summarises climate observations and projections in the Australasia region.